 Some tips to help you as you navigate Degree Progress:

 To access this tool, click on the “Degree Progress” link in the Academic Profile portal on your page in Polaris.
 You can also access Degree Progressdirectly.

 The tracking of major and/or minor requirements will appear at the top of the degree record, along with the division and distribution requirements.
 Any courses that are being used to fulfill general requirements will be listed at the bottom of the page under “Additional Courses”;

 Any requirement fulfilled by a course other than the standard list (for example, a course taken during a study away experience that will count as an elective towards a major or minor) will need to be entered into the system by the Office of the Registrar as an exception.
 Chairs can provide exceptions to us via a web form; please confer with the department or program to have this done.
 If a course taken away is being counted to the major or minor, please wait until it appears as general credit on your Polaris record before the department or program chair or director submits the exception form;

 There is a “What If” function on the left hand navigation bar.
 This allows you or your advisor to see what kind of a progress you have made towards an undeclared major, minor or concentration.
 To use this, click “What if”, choose the new major, minor or concentration, and then click “Process What-If” at the top of the page.
 This will match up your record to the requirements of the major or minor you chose, but doesn’t stand in for an official declaration.
-For this, you will still need to use a Major/Minor Change form;
+For this, you will need to follow the instructions for formally changing a declared major/minor.

 If you find something that looks inaccurate, please call (207-725-3521) or email us (email@example.com) so we can look into the issue.